UGL Rail C44aci

-The C44aci is a model of Australian heavy duty diesel electric locomotive designed by UGL Rail and built at the Broadmeadow factory.
+The UGL Rail C44ACi (also designated as C44aci or C44ACI) is a model of Australian heavy duty diesel electric locomotive designed by UGL Rail and built at the Broadmeadow factory.
 It is operated by a number of rail freight operators.
 The design is based on the National Rail NR class but with some modifications and upgraded features.

 Design

-The C44aci was designed by UGL Rail in response to a tender issued by Pacific National, who required a locomotive to match the performance of their existing 90 class units when hauling heavy coal traffic, while still having the ability to work high speed intermodal services, with the change between applications to be simple.
+The C44ACi (initially designated as C43ACi) was designed by UGL Rail in response to a tender issued by Pacific National, who required a locomotive to match the performance of their existing 90 class units when hauling heavy coal traffic, while still having the ability to work high speed intermodal services, with the change between applications to be simple.

-The existing UGL Rail Cv40-9i (NR class) locomotive design was used as a base, but with alterations including:
+The existing Cv40-9i (NR class) locomotive design was used as a base, but with alterations including: